NaokiHori/WebNSSolver/README.rst

 * `Main page <https://naokihori.github.io/WebNSSolver/index.html>`_

+   Click the canvas to change the scalar field to be drawn.
+   For now 7 options are available:

+   * Temperature

+   * X velocity

+   * Y velocity

+   * Velocity magnitude

+   * Vorticity

+   * Q-value

+   * Tracer particles

    By default the Rayleigh and the Prantdl numbers are set to ``8.5e7`` and ``4.4e0``, respectively.
    Two URL parameters ``ra`` and ``pr`` are available to change them, e.g.: ``https://naokihori.github.io/WebNSSolver/index.html?ra=1.0e8&pr=0.25``.